Your student will need to complete the FAFSA every year they attend UMKC. The FAFSA is available annually on October

 Your student may be eligible for grants, scholarships, or student loans to assist with costs while attending UMKC.
 Once your student’s FAFSA is processed, a financial aid notice will be sent to your student listing the types of aid they are eligible to receive.
 It is important for your student to access their awards on Pathway and accept or decline them.
 Aid that has been accepted, will be subtracted as pending aid on your student’s billing statement.
 Keep in mind, these awards will not actually pay to your student’s account until they have been accepted and all loan requirements have been completed.

 Direct Parent PLUS Loan

-Parents of undergraduate students may be eligible to borrow a Parent Loan for Undergraduate Students (PLUS) up to a student’s cost of attendance minus other financial aid.
+Parents of dependent undergraduate students may be eligible to borrow a Direct Parent Loan for Undergraduate Students (Parent PLUS) up to a student’s cost of attendance minus other financial aid.
 Eligibility for this loan requires a determination that the parent does not have an adverse credit history.
-Parents interested in this loan must complete a PLUS Loan Information Sheet and submit it to the Financial Aid and Scholarships Office.
+Parents interested in this loan must complete an application online at www.studentloans.gov.
 Review the Parent PLUS Loan Process and our Parent PLUS Loan Guide for directions on how to apply for this loan.

 Repayment of the loan will begin 60 days after the loan is disbursed.
-During the application process, the parent may request loan payments be deferred while the student is enrolled at least half-time by contacting your loan servicer.
+During the application process, the parent may request loan payments be deferred while the student is enrolled at least half-time.
 Interest is charged while a student is in school.

-PLUS borrowers are required to sign a Master Promissory Note at studentloans.gov before any loan funds will disburse to your UMKC cashier’s account.
-Dependent students whose parent is borrowing the DL PLUS must complete Entrance Loan Counseling at studentloans.gov.
+Parent PLUS borrowers are required to sign a Master Promissory Note at www.studentloans.gov before any loan funds will disburse to the student’s UMKC cashier’s account.
+Dependent students – whose parent borrows through the Direct Parent PLUS loan program – must complete Entrance Loan Counseling at www.studentloans.gov.

-PLUS Counseling is required if the parent initially does not pass a credit check but is approved because they obtain a co-signer or they appeal the denial and submit supporting documentation.
+PLUS Counseling is also required if the parent initially does not pass a credit check but is approved because they obtain a co-signer or they appeal the denial and submit supporting documentation.
 PLUS Counseling is also available at www.studentloans.gov.